carpentries-incubator/reproducible-publications-quarto/_episodes/07-code-chunks-2.md

 ### Globally load data and packages

 We can actually make our lives easier in one other way too.
 So far we've loaded the library `tidyverse` and data frame `data1` we need in the first code chunk.
 Now if we want to replace, say Figure 3 (which we will do next), we would load `tidyverse` and the data for Figure 3, meaning we would be loading tidyverse for a second time unnecessarily.
-This is because once libraries and data are loaded they are available for the rest of the rmd document.
+This is because once libraries and data are loaded they are available for the rest of the Rmd document.

 Instead, we can load libraries and data at the beginning of our document which makes it available for all other figures or calculations and lets us avoid repetition.
 This also makes it easier for us to keep track of all the libraries and data we need to use in any given document.
-If anything needs to be tweaked, we don't need to search through every code chunk in our rmd document to make a change.
+If anything needs to be tweaked, we don't need to search through every code chunk in our Rmd document to make a change.

 ```